DFDLSchemas/faketdl/FakeTDLSpecification.md

 - observation time
 - observed lat/lon and elevation
 - start/end/waypoint - specifies what kind of track point (1 character, S, E, W)
+- priority - specifies the priority of this track point (1 character, L, H)
 - estimated or actual - 1 character (E or A)
 - course - 2 byte unsigned integer from 0 to 359 degrees.
 - speed - 2 byte unsigned integer from 0 to 2000 data-miles per hour.